bjornjohansen/WordPress-Instafeed/readme.txt

 Fetch and display the latest Instagrams from either a specified Instagram username or a tag.

-* Really easy to configure widget
+* Really easy to configure widget.
-* No OAuth required
+* No OAuth required.
 * Works on HTTPS.
 * No CSS provided (yet).
 Do what you want, create a slider, lightbox gallery, whatever …
 * Optimized for full page caching.
 Widget content is fetched via an AJAX GET request for easy cache tuning.
-* Results from Instagram is cached for fast loading
+* Results from Instagram is cached on server for fast loading.
+* Results from server is cached in browser for super-fast loading (and less stress on server) on repeated/multiple page views.
 * i18n ready.
-POT file and nb_NO translation included
+POT file and nb_NO translation included.

 == Installation ==